-DS308 VASCULAR TECHNOLOGY II (4.0 credits/72 clock hours) This is a course teaching various applications of ultrasound in the diagnosis and treatment of vascular disorders, building upon the continuing topics in Vascular Technology I. This course includes an integrated, hands-on scanning component with required competency assessment.
+DS327 VASCULAR ULTRASOUND SPECIAL TOPICS LAB (2.0 credits/24 clock hours) This course is an integrated, hands-on scanning course with required competency assessments of the topics demonstrated as part of Vascular Ultrasound Special Topics.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.